pau1a/Transcrypt/main.md

 * `dev` (ephemeral PR envs), `staging` (prod-like), `prod` (IaC controlled).
 No direct human access to prod DB.

+The Marketing/Blog site will be treated as a first-class runtime service across all environments.
+It will follow the same environment parity principles as the Essentials App: identical configuration by name, consistent secrets handling, and alignment with CI/CD promotion gates.
+Even though it serves marketing content, it will operate as a deployed service using Next.js SSR/ISR, and will therefore participate in observability, routing, and security controls alongside the other platform components.

 ---

 ### 3.1.8 Minimal Viable Slice (MVP cut)